The Amory Wars: Vic the Butcher

 In life, Vic the Butcher was a decorated military general.
 He committed atrocious war crimes but hid them from the public by harming the soldiers under him and threatening their families if they reported him.
 One soldier, known as Sentry, refused to cave to these threats and stood up to Vic.
 This resulted in Sentry being hanged and Vic moving on with his life.
 Years later, Vic is indicted for his human rights violations.
 Instead of facing his inner demons, Vic sets his apartment, room 184, on fire.
 This results in the entire building burning down, including a nursery on the first floor.

 Sirius is then released from Vic the Butcher and receives severe health warnings from the All Mother.
 He is on the verge of death and has no method of going home.
 Just in time, a completely different type of entity takes control of him, protecting him from the grasps of Domino, Holly and Vic, and begins to soothe his wounds.

 Evagria the Faithful

-In life, Evagria was a wonderful human being.
-She spent countless hours helping those in need and attempting to improve the lives of everyone around her.
+In life, Evagria spent countless hours helping those in need and attempting to improve the lives of the people around her.
 As she aged, Evagria was diagnosed with a rare and incurable bone disease.
 Surrounded by her loving friends and family, Evagria succumbed to the disease and died.

 Inside the Keywork, Evagria takes Sirius (now identified by the entities as The Afterman) to the next plane of the afterlife.
 The end of The Afterman: Ascension describes Sirius' admittance that he was unfair to Meri, putting his own ambitions before her well-being and emotional security.
 He becomes regretful of his decisions as he slips even further into the Keywork.